xEcho1337/Brain4J/README.md

 DataSet training = new DataSet(first, second, third, fourth);
 ```

-At this point we have everything setup, we can call the fit method inside a loop and wait for the network to finish.
+We have everything setup, we can call the fit method inside a loop and wait for the network to finish.

 ```java
 double error;